Let's meet the Classic Oldies team...

 Peter was one of the owners and Programme Controller of West Hull Community Radio in his home town of Hull when in 2009 was awarded the SONY Gold Award for Best Local Radio Station in Yorkshire.

-Peter has now joined Classic Oldies to present the Wake Up Club.
+Peter has now joined Classic Oldies.

 Peter is married to Megan and they are proud parents to Isla and Isaac.